-Disconnect all cables from the system board and note their locations for installation.
+4. Disconnect all cables from the system board, making note of their locations for installation.

-Remove the eight Torx screws that secure the system board to the computer.
+5. Remove the nine Torx screws that secure the system board to the computer.

-Lift the front of the system board (1), and then remove it from the computer (2).
+6. Lift the front of the system board (1), and then remove it from the computer (2).